 Two years ago, I sent him my book, In the Outback with Jasmine Banks.
 It was, in some strange way, his life’s story.
 Much like the character in the story, his real life had started 16 years earlier, when he found out he was going to die.
 He loved the book and sent us a donation to promote the book, which I used to give a group of elderly women after a talk I gave on “Happiness in the Golden Age” and the power of the mind over matter.

 In his funeral, a woman translated parts of the book to read to the audience.
 It was strange to hear the story in Dutch and only recognize the names of the characters.
 His friend played his favorite piano piece and his brother, sister-in-law, nephews, nieces and friends shared stories about his life.
 From time to time, his favorite music and songs were played.
 Throughout the ceremony, we could see the picture of the wrapped swinging man.
 It was so much like Jaap, playing with death while he was alive and playing with death at his funeral.

-He was wrapped exactly like the photo, with some of his feet and ankles bare.
+He was wrapped exactly like the photo, with some of his feet and ankles bare and even with an ankle brace amazon.
 His brother and son made a bed of recycled timber, tree bark and tree branches, because he loved trees, and his favorite flowers for him to rest on during the ceremony.